stuttermess/SwitchManual/README.md

 > **Confidential - For Authorized Developers Only**

-This repository contains the *completely real and definitely not fake* Nintendo Switch Development Manual, filled with **100% authentic** (read: totally absurd) guidelines for developing games on the Switch.
+This repository contains the *completely real* Nintendo Switch Development Manual, filled with **100% authentic** guidelines for developing games on the Switch.

 ## What's Inside?
 - **Hardware Considerations**